PrzemyslawKepka/supabase-img-linker-ui/docs/QUICK_REFERENCE.md

 - Check storage bucket permissions
 - Verify bucket name in `.env`
 - Check file size limits
+- Ensure image optimization dependencies are installed

+### Images not optimizing
+- Verify `ENABLE_IMAGE_OPTIMIZATION = True`
+- Check that PIL/Pillow is installed: `pip install Pillow`
+- Check console for optimization errors

 ## Getting Help

+1. Check `README.md` for comprehensive configuration examples
-1. Check `ARCHITECTURE.md` for detailed module documentation
+2. Check `ARCHITECTURE.md` for detailed module documentation
-2. Check `MIGRATION.md` for changes from old structure
-3. Check `COMPARISON.md` for before/after comparison
-4. Review inline documentation in each module
+3. Review inline documentation in each module
+4. See configuration examples in README for different use cases

 ## Key Benefits Recap

+✅ **Universal** - Works with any Supabase table
+✅ **Configurable** - All settings in one file
-✅ **40x faster filtering** - No database reload on filter changes
+✅ **Fast filtering** - No database reload on filter changes
+✅ **Auto-optimization** - 50-80% image size reduction
 ✅ **Modular design** - Easy to maintain and extend
-✅ **Centralized config** - Change settings in one place
-✅ **Better organized** - Clear module boundaries
-✅ **Same functionality** - All features preserved
+✅ **No hardcoding** - Everything driven by configuration

 ---